-"A form of integral humanism that recognizes the challenge of being a 19th- and 20th-century man.
-Goethe grasped the modern psyche in all its maddening complexity -- its tangle of complementarities and contradictions, its tensions and frustrations, its desires and aspirations.
-His humanism challenges the reductionist that one always finds in the ideologue -- whether that ideologue is your Marxist professor who sees man only as a material being; or a Gnostic Albigensian who hates man's very material being.
+"Goethe" continued Tonsor, "grasped the modern psyche in all its maddening complexity -- its tangle of complementarities and contradictions, its tensions and frustrations, its desires and aspirations.
+His integral humanism challenges the reductionist that one always encounters in the ideologue -- whether that ideologue is your Marxist professor who sees man only as a materialistic consumer on the make, or the Gnostic who hates man's very flesh.

 "Goethe helps modern readers understand that this complexity is both the glory of our humanity and the source of our woe.
 You see it in Faust, who is ever desiring.
-Because of his desire to know, he has mastered many branches of knowledge and has tried to learn all the secrets of nature he humanly can, but without ultimate success.
-His unquenchable desire clashes with his status as an in-between creature, someone who is both an angelic beast and a beastly angel, and therefore limited.
+Because of his desire to know, he mastered all the branches of knowledge and tried to find the key that would unlock the secrets of nature, without success.
+His infinite desire clashed with his status as a finite creature, someone who was both an angelic beast and a beastly angel, and therefore limited."

 "Man," I said chiming in, "the biped who walks the Earth not with four legs but with two so that he can look up at the stars.
-It sounds reminiscent of Paul's theology in the New Testament where he writes of the never-ending battle between our animal and spiritual selves --"
+Still, he's an animal.
+It's reminiscent of Paul's theology in the New Testament where he writes of the never-ending battle between our animal and spiritual selves --"

-"What I do, I do not understand" said Tonsor, "For I do not do what I want, but I do what I hate."
+"What I do, I do not understand" said Tonsor, breaking in.
+"For I do not do what I want, but I do what I hate."

-"And that reminds me," I continued, "of a brilliant metaphor that captures man's complexity.
+"And that reminds me," I said, "of a brilliant metaphor that captures man's material and spiritual complexity.
 I think it was the Catholic humanist E. I. Watkin who pointed out that man's contrary desires are symbolized by the Cross, which is made both of the horizontal crossbeam that points out toward creation as well as the vertical post that points up toward Heaven --"

 "And down toward Hell," added Tonsor quickly.